Freight Shipping from Denver to Tulsa

 How much does it cost to ship freight from Denver to Tulsa?

-Full truckload (FTL) rates from Denver, CO to Tulsa, OK currently range from $1,535-$1,892 for a standard dry van load over the 714-mile route.
+Full truckload (FTL) rates from Denver, CO to Tulsa, OK currently range $1,535-$1,892 (roughly $2.18-$2.66 per mile over 714 miles).
 LTL shipments typically cost $593-$1,007 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Denver to Tulsa?

-Standard FTL transit from Denver to Tulsa is approximately 13 hrs by truck over 714 miles.
+Standard FTL transit from Denver to Tulsa is approximately 13 hrs by truck over 714 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via BNSF Irondale Intermodal to Tulsa Port of Catoosa (McClellan-Kerr Waterway) takes 5-7 days but offers significant cost savings.

 What equipment do I need for Denver to Tulsa freight?